octo-technology/OpenTezos/docs/michelson/tutorial.md

 - _n_: a number of elements to protect (by default 1)
 - _code_: a sequence of instructions to execute

 This instruction can be very useful.
-For example let's re-write the duplication of the top two elements of the stack with the `DIP` instruction.
+For example, let's re-write the duplication of the top two elements of the stack with the `DIP` instruction.

 The following sequence of instruction expects two integers on top of the stack and removes the smaller one.